moonlight-stream/moonlight-embedded/README.md

 	Use Ctrl+Alt+Shift+Q to exit streaming session

 ## Packages
-Prebuilt binary packages for Raspbian Wheezy are available, add this line to your */etc/apt/sources.list*
+Prebuilt binary packages for Raspbian Wheezy and OSMC are available, add this line to your */etc/apt/sources.list*
 ```
 deb http://archive.itimmer.nl/raspbian/moonlight wheezy main
 ```